metaclass-nl/tresholds-governor/doc/Counting and deciding.md

 Improvements
 ------------
-Ideas for improvements are duscussed [on the wiki](https://github.com/metaclass-nl/MetaclassAuthenticationGuardBundle/wiki)
+Ideas for improvements are discussed [on the wiki](https://github.com/metaclass-nl/MetaclassAuthenticationGuardBundle/wiki)